 Thank you Izabela!

 Nature is the best decor.
-I love your use of greenery–you’re lucky to have access to it.
+I love your use of greenery--you're lucky to have access to it.
 In texas we are reduced to collecting saprophytic mistletoe.
 Haha.
 To Hobby Lobby we go! 😉

 I agree, natural decor always looks so classy AND classic - not to mention biodegradable!
 Thank you for visiting and your comment!